studentkittens/lncs-pandoc/paper.md

 Google promotes the login with only one username and password to all of their services.
 If this username and password is stolen all services can be accessed and harmed.
 Particularly in this case, two-factor authentication is very helpfull.
-Google offers two-factor authentication with YubiKey via U2F standard.
+Google offers two-factor authentication with YubiKey via U2F standard [@google].

 **GitHub**